 The second follows as \cite[Prop.~8.6]{BS} similarly. \end{proof}

 \begin{remark} We also have the following: two signed triangulations are in the same $\MCG(\surfx)$-orbit if and only if the associated quivers with potential are right-equivalent.
-This is because the isomorphic class of quivers (associated to a fixed MSx) and the right-equivalent classes of quivers with potential (associated to the same fixed MSx) determine each other. \end{remark}
+This is because the isomorphic class of quivers (associated to a fixed MSx) and the right-equivalent class of quivers with potential (associated to the same fixed MSx) determines each other. \end{remark}